 Vocal customers: Unhappy customers are more likely to post negative feedback about your business, damaging your reputation and influencing potential customers to avoid doing business with you.

-Employee burnout: Agents on the other line of high call volumes can become overwhelmed and stressed.
+Employee burnout: Receptionists on the other line of high call volumes can become overwhelmed and stressed.
 These agents are less likely to deliver a positive customer experience for the customer calls they do answer.

 What causes high call volume?